Localizing multipartite entanglement with local and global measurements: Easily computable upper and lower bounds

 where $\vec{\sigma}^{(i)} = \sum_{k=1}^3 \sigma_k^{(i)} \hat{e_i}$, the set $\{\hat{e_i}\}_{i=1}^3$ is the standard basis for $\mathbb{R}^3$, and $\sigma_k^{(i)}$ is the $k$-th Pauli matrix acting on system $i$.
 We then have the following bound:

 \begin{theorem} The localizable entanglement defined by the square root concentratable entanglement $\sqrt{\CE{|\varphi\rangle}{s}}$ for $\varnothing \subsetneq s \subseteq B$ satisfies

 where $Q_{\hat{a}, \hat{b}}^{ij}$ is the function defined in \eqref{eq:Q-function} and $S^2$ is the unit sphere in $\mathbb{R}^3$.
 Furthermore, the right-hand side of~\eqref{eq:corr-func-lb} is equal to the maximum singular value of the $3\times 3$ matrix $\mathbf{Q}^{ij}(|\Psi\rangle)$ defined by $(\mathbf{Q}^{ij}(|\Psi\rangle))_{pq} = Q^{ij}_{\hat{e}_p, \hat{e}_q}(|\Psi\rangle)$ for the optimal $i\neq j \in s$. \end{theorem} Theorem~\ref{Th:corr-func-lower-bound} shows that the presence of classical correlations serves as an indicator for the ability to create quantum correlations.
-For the proof, see Appendix~\ref{app:LCE-corr-func-LB}.
+To prove it, we use the known fact~\cite{Verstraete-LE} that for a target system consisting of two qubits, the localizable entanglement defined in terms of the two-qubit concurrence is lower bounded by absolute values of all spin correlation functions across the target qubit pair.
+By writing the two-qubit concurrence in terms of the CE of a qubit pair and employing concavity and monotonicity arguments, we show that the localizable entanglement defined by the concurrence lower bounds $\Lsqrtce$ for any qubit pair.
+Hence, the magnitudes of the spin correlation functions between any pair of qubits in $B$ lower bound $\Lsqrtce$ and $\sqrt{\Lce}$ as in~\eqref{eq:corr-func-lb}.
+For the full proof, see Appendix~\ref{app:LCE-corr-func-LB}.
 Note that the square root CE is indeed an entanglement measure by the concavity of the square root function.
 We introduce the auxiliary quantity $L^{\sqrt{\mathrm{CE}}}$ to obtain a tighter lower bound on the localizable entanglement.

 In summary, we have presented a series of general bounds on the entanglement one may localize onto part of a quantum state via projective measurements on its subsystems.
 These bounds hold for arbitrary multipartite pure states, and their main significance is that they are computable purely in terms of the experimentally accessible reduced state of $|\Psi\rangle$ over the $B$ systems.
 We thereby avoid complicated bounds in terms of optimization problems over the state space.
 Finding easily computable and non-trivial lower bounds for the LME based on the $n$-tangle and the GME-concurrence remain interesting open questions.